Kambar-Ali/budget-app/ReadME.md

 # BudgetCalcus

-BudgetWise is a simple and intuitive budget management application that allows users to set a budget, track expenses, and manage their balance efficiently.
+BudgetCalcus is a simple and intuitive budget management application that allows users to set a budget, track expenses, and manage their balance efficiently.
 Whether you're saving for something special or just want to keep an eye on your spending, BudgetWise makes budgeting easier.

 ## Features